-Aligning these requirements will improve general efficiency in the OPTN KPDPP system by allowing programs to consolidate their processes for pursuing candidate eligibility to receive A, non- A_1 and AB, non- A_1 B offers on the deceased donor waitlist and in the OPTN KPDPP.
-With alignment between OPTN kidney and KPD blood type A, non- A_1 and AB, non- A_1 B matching eligibility requirements, programs can align their own policies regarding titer thresholds for transplanting blood type A, non- A_1 and AB, non- A_1 B kidneys for candidates' deceased donor waitlist listing and OPTN KPDPP listing.
-This alignment of policies will increase efficiency for participating transplant programs and for the OPTN KPDPP as a whole.
+Aligning these requirements will improve general efficiency in the OPTN KPDPP system by allowing programs to consolidate their processes for pursuing candidate eligibility to receive A, non-A1 and AB, non-A1B offers on the deceased donor waitlist and in the OPTN KPDPP.
+With alignment between OPTN kidney and KPD blood type A, non-A1 and AB, non-A1B matching eligibility requirements, programs can align their own policies regarding titer thresholds for transplanting blood type A, non-A1 and AB, non-A1B kidneys for candidates' deceased donor waitlist listing and OPTN KPDPP listing.

-Establishing a requirement for re-confirmation of the candidate's eligibility to accept blood type A, non- A_1 and AB, non- A_1 B kidney offers also provides an additional measure for recipient safety, by encouraging the transplant program to continue engaging with the candidate regarding acceptance of these organs and continued testing of the candidate's titers.
+Establishing a requirement for re-confirmation of the candidate's eligibility to accept blood type A, non-A1 and AB, non-A1B kidney offers also provides an additional measure for recipient safety, by encouraging the transplant program to continue engaging with the candidate regarding acceptance of these organs and continued testing of the candidate's titers.

-Expanding Access and Blood Type A, Non- A_1 Matching for Blood Type O Candidates
+Expanding Access and Blood Type A, Non-A1 Matching for Blood Type O Candidates

-Current KPD A, non- A_1 and AB, non- A_1 B matching policy allows blood type B and blood type O candidates to receive blood type A, non- A_1 offers, as long as they meet the eligibility requirements.
-Specifically, allocation for blood type A, non- A_1 and AB, non- A_1 B donor kidneys in the OPTN KPDPP follows Table 1.
+Current KPDPP A, non- $A_1$ and AB, non- $A_1$ B matching policy allows blood type B and blood type O candidates to receive blood type A, non- $A_1$ offers, as long as they meet the eligibility requirements.
+Specifically, allocation for blood type A, non- $A_1$ and AB, non- $A_1$ B donor kidneys in the OPTN KPDPP currently follows Table 1.